-Sponse or: Heron Therapeutics, Inc. Protocol Number: HTX-011-302 HTX-0 of Investigational Product: 111 (bupivacaine and meloxicam ed-release solution) 2.5%/0.075% Protocol Title: A Phase 3, Randomized, Double-Blind, Saline Placebo- and Active-Controlled, Multicenter Study of HTX-011 via Local Administration for Postoperative Analgesia and Decreased Opioid Use Following Unilateral Open Inguinal Herniorrhaphy Name of Active Ingredients: Phase of Development: 3 - caine and meloxicam prescription for oxycodone (up to 10 mg rd if they take an opioid medication betw PO q4h as needed).
-Subjects will complete a daily diary geen 72 hours and Day 28.
-Numb er of Planned Subjects: Approximately 400 subjects will be randomized and dosed.
-Study Sites: Up to approximately 25 sites.
-Inclusi Population: on Criteria ubject must meet all of the following crite aria to be enrolled in this study: sent, adhere to the study visit schedule, and complete all study assessments. , 2.
-Is male or female, and ≥ 18 years of age at screening.
-3. Is scheduled to undergo a unilateral ope anesthesia. n inguinal herniorrhaphy with mesh under general 4.
-4. Has an American Society of Anesthesiologists Physical Status of I, II, or III.
-5. Female subjects are eligible only if all c a.
-Not pregnant (female subjects of child-bearing potential must have a negative urine pregnancy test at screening and on Day 1 before surgery).b.
-Not lactating. c.
-Not planning to become pregnant de d.
+Each subject must meet all of the following criteria to be enrolled in this study:

+- 1. Is able to provide written informed consent, adhere to the study visit schedule, and complete all study assessments. - 2.
+Is male or female, and ≥ 18 years of age at screening. - 3.
+Is scheduled to undergo a primary unilateral, distal, first metatarsal bunionectomy with osteotomy and internal fixation under regional anesthesia. - 4.
+Has an American Society of Anesthesiologists Physical Status of I, II, or III. - 5.
+Female subjects are eligible only if all of the following apply: - a.
+Not pregnant (female subjects of child-bearing potential must have a negative urine pregnancy test at screening and on Day 1 before surgery). - b.
+Not lactating. - c.
+Not planning to become pregnant during the study. - d.
 Is surgically sterile; or is at least 2 years post-menopausal; or is in a monogamous relationship with a partner who is surgically sterile; or is practicing abstinence or agrees to use double-barrier contraception in the event of sexual activity; or is using an insertable, injectable, transdermal, or combination oral contraceptive approved by applicable regulatory authorities for greater than 2 months prior to screening and commits to the use of an acceptable form of birth control for the duration of the study and for 30 days after study drug administration.
-Note: women in only a same-sex relationship do not need to meet this criterion. ion Criteria - ect who meets any of the following criter 1.
-Had any prior inguinal hernia repair exc 2.
-Has a planned concurrent surgical proce 3.
-Has a pre-existing concurrent acute or chronic painful physical/restrictive condition expected to require analgesic treatment in the postoperative period for pain that is not strictly related to the herniorrhaphy and which may confound the postoperative assessments.
-4. spected history of hypersensitivity or clinically significan r other local anesthetics), meloxicam (or other NSAIDs),
+Note: women in only a same-sex relationship do not need to meet this criterion.